Stevenic/fluentlm/README.md

 A pure HTML/CSS/JS component library based on [Fluent UI React](https://github.com/microsoft/fluentui/tree/master/packages/react) v8, designed to be used by LLMs when generating web pages.
 No React, no build tools, no framework — just static files that any model can reference to produce polished Fluent UI interfaces.

 The library implements ~98% of the Fluent UI v8 component set (46 components across buttons, inputs, navigation, data display, surfaces, feedback, layout, and pickers) with full light/dark theme support.
+View the [Component Explorer](https://stevenic.github.io/fluentlm/).

 ## Why?